“What do you know about breathing for singing?”

 What we want is a diaphragm that is free to descend to its maximum position, allowing the bottom portion of our lungs, where the bulk of our lung tissue lives, to fill with air, giving us the best shot at singing long phrases.

 What we need is a set of abdominal muscles flexible enough to allow the contents of the abdominal area (stomach, liver, spleen etc) to move forward when the diaphragm encounters them.
 Because the diaphragm inserts on itself in a central tendon, its flexibility is also partly dependent on the flexibility of the hips and spine.
-(Working on flexibility while building strength is one of the many reasons why yoga can be helpful for singers.)
+(Working on flexibility while building strength is one of the many reasons why movement can be helpful for singers.)

 When teachers and conductors and the like tell students “Breathe from your diaphragm!” what they mean is release your abdominal muscles and get the ribcage in an optimal position so the diaphragm is free to descend on inhalation.
 We ‘feel a low breath’ because there is expansion in the belly as things move around.